Secure CheckoutPersonal information is secured with SSL technology.

 12. Electrochemical DNA and aptasensors based on nanomaterials for medical diagnostics

-- Includes examples of how nanotechnology has led to improvements in the construction of portable, selective and sensitive biosensing devices
+- Includes examples on how nanotechnology has lead to improvements in the construction of portable, selective and sensitive biosensing devices

 - Offers thorough coverage of biomarker/biosensor interaction for the rapid detection of toxicants and pollutants